 This is a basic trip, covering the highlights of Australia's Great Ocean Road and Grampians, Flinders Ranges, Red Centre, and Top End.

 You'll spend some nights of the trip sleeping in outback camping grounds.
 While conditions can be basic and facilities are minimal, this is all part of the adventure.
 You'll also need to pitch in with preparing meals and cleaning.
 This is part of the experience of travelling in a group.

 This trip requires a moderate level of fitness as it involves a lot of walking, allowing you to truly enjoy the surrounding nature.
 Some hikes are longer and more challenging than others.
 Please bring sturdy, comfortable walking shoes and comfortable clothing.

 This trip is BASIX and we use mixed gender multishare accommodation.
 This means, the minimum age for the trip is 18 years old because minors aren't able to sleep in mixed gender rooms.

 Temperatures in the Top End be extreme.
 During the day the weather can be hot (and the Australian sun is strong) so please bring appropriate clothing, use sun protection and drink plenty of water.
 In the evenings temperatures really drop, so ensure you have base layers and warm clothing.

 There are currently no scheduled departures on our Melbourne to Darwin Overland (Basix) trip.
 If you are interested in other trips in the region visit one of the links below.

-Our Melbourne to Darwin Overland (Basix) trips score an average of 4 out of 5 based on 1 review in the last year.
+Our Melbourne to Darwin Overland (Basix) trips score an average of 3 out of 5 based on 2 reviews in the last year.

 Who would have known the biggest problem in the outback of Australia in April/May would have been the cold?
 I suggest that long underwear, other cold weather gear and firewood be suggested.